 Once you arrived in Kathmandu International Airport, our representatives will be waiting for you in the arrival section.
 You will be greeted and be transferred to the hotel.
-O/N at 3-star hotel.
+Overnight at a 4-star hotel in Kathmandu.

 We start a guided tour to different ancient and divine attractions in Kathmandu.
 Some of these milestones are enlisted as World Heritage Sites by UNESCO including the holy Hindu temple of Pashupatinath, the well-known Monkey Temple--Swayambhunath, and the Buddhist shrine of Boudhanath.
 In the evening, there will be a pre-trip meet-up where you will be introduced to your team members who will brief you about the trek.
-O/N at 3-star Hotel.
+Overnight at a 4-star hotel in Kathmandu.

 Moving along the east bank of Marshyangdi River, the track ascends slowly, before the valley opens into a large highland at Tal (1511m), the first village of Manang district.
 After crossing the broad flat gorge and the barley and potato fields, the trail climbs sharply on a stone stairway high above the stream.
 There are some sudden ups and downs on this section passing through jungles of blue pine to Dharapani (1946m).
-Overnight at Lodge.
+Overnight at a lodge in Dharapani.

 From Dharapani, the track passes a school, ascends, and again descends gently to Bagarchhap.
 Bagarchhap is a small village with distinctive Tibetan houses and peaceful vibes of Buddhist culture.
 The trail ascends to the mule track through pine and fir forests and then follows the stream for some time amongst the higher oak and maple trees.
 We pass through dispersed small villages before arriving in Chame (2670m).
-Overnight at Lodge.
+Overnight at a lodge in Chame.

 Day 8: Acclimatization Day: Hike to Chhunker viewpoint - Gangapurna Lake & Cave Gompa